mahakaal2005/Vibe-Health/README.md

 Platform Requirements
 Target Platforms: The application will be a native Android mobile application.

 Performance Requirements: The UI must be smooth and responsive, especially the triple-ring dashboard animations.
 The app should have a fast startup time and minimal battery consumption.
+The app must be compatible with Android 15+ devices supporting 16KB page sizes.

 Technology Preferences
 Frontend/Mobile: The app will be built using the native Android stack: Kotlin for logic and XML for layouts.